Kangaroo Island

 Table Chart PROFILE FAQ

-Kangaroo Island features high concentrations of lone person households, with a fairly typical median household size
+Kangaroo Island features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 63.8% of all households, including 20.3% couples with children, 36.3% couples without children, and 6.4% single parent families.
-Non-family households account for 36.2%, with lone person households at 33.7% and group households comprising 2.5%.
-The median household size is 2.2 people, aligning with the average in the Rest of South Africa.
+Family households account for 63.8% of all households, including 20.3% couples with children, 36.3% couples without children, and 6.4% single parent families.
+Non-family households make up the remaining 36.2%, with lone person households at 33.7% and group households comprising 2.5% of the total.
+The median household size is 2.2 people, smaller than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households